Board of trustees

 The Charles Stewart Mott Foundation was founded in Flint, Michigan, in 1926, by a General Motors pioneer and is a private philanthropy committed to supporting projects that promote a just, equitable, and sustainable society.
 It supports nonprofit programs throughout the United States and, on a limited geographic basis, internationally.

-Ms. Hoover served from 2013 to 2015 as chair of the Fund for Our Economic Future, a philanthropic collaborative created in 2004 to advance the economic competitiveness of Northeast Ohio, and she continues to represent the fund on the Team NEO board of directors.
-Ms. Hoover serves on the board of trustees of Western Reserve Academy and is a board member of the National Council for the Norman Rockwell Museum in Stockbridge, Massachusetts.
+Deborah serves as Board Chair of the Bounce Innovation Hub in Akron.
+From 2013-2015 Ms. Hoover served as Chair of the Fund for Our Economic Future a philanthropic collaborative created in 2004 to advance the economic competitiveness of Northeast Ohio and she continues to represent the Fund on the Team NEO Board.
+Ms. Hoover is Chair of the Advisory Council for Candid., Midwest and serves on the national Board of Candid., a global organization dedicated to sharing information and insights that fuel deeper impact in the social sector.
+Ms. Hoover also serves on the Board of the Norman Rockwell Museum in Stockbridge, Massachusetts.

-Ms. Hoover earned her B. A. from Williams College and a master’s in the history of art from the University of Chicago.
-She continued graduate studies at George Washington University National Law Center, where she earned a J.D. degree and was a member of the Law Review.
+Ms. Hoover earned her Bachelor of Arts degree from Williams College and a Master of Arts in Art History from the University of Chicago.
+She continued graduate studies at George Washington University National Law Center where she earned a Juris Doctor degree and was a member of the Law Review.
 She is a member of the bar in the District of Columbia, New Hampshire, and Ohio.
-In 2004, Ms. Hoover completed the "Governing for Non-Profit Excellence Executive Education Program," and in 2010 she completed the Performance Measurement for Effective Management of Nonprofit Organizations, both held at Harvard Business School.
-Ms. Hoover holds an honorary doctor of humane letters from Baldwin Wallace University.
+She also holds an honorary Doctor of Humane Letters from Baldwin Wallace University.
+Ms. Hoover received a second Master’s Degree in Cultural History from Kent State University in December 2018, a program of study that has allowed her to explore the direct connections between entrepreneurship and philanthropy in America.

 Art Howe is a former journalist, publisher, and co-founder of Verve Mobile, the world leader in location-targeted local mobile advertising.
 Based in NYC, Verve reaches more than 160 million users monthly through its network of more than 2,500 leading media companies.
 Previously, Howe was a publisher and president of more than 50 newspapers and media sites.
 He was president of Village Voice Media, the nation's leading publisher of alternative newspapers, including the Village Voice and LA Weekly—both Pulitzer Prize winners.
 In the 1990s, Howe was president and publisher of Montgomery Newspapers, which were regularly recognized as the best suburban newspapers in the nation.
 In 1998, the Pennsylvania Newspaper Publisher's Association awarded Howe its inaugural Ben Franklin Award for publishing excellence.
 Howe began his career as a writer for a number of mid-sized and large daily newspapers, including the Philadelphia Inquirer.
 His writing was recognized in a series of awards, including the Scripps Howard Public Service Award.
 In 1986, Howe was awarded the Pulitzer Prize from Columbia University.
 Howe graduated from the University of Pennsylvania and holds an M.B.A. from The Wharton School of the University of Pennsylvania.
 Howe enjoys playing Gypsy Jazz and making furniture.